TorstenRobitzki/bluetoe/bluetoe/services/bootloader.md

 There is no layout for the data to be written.
 Data should be written with an ATT Write Request.
 The bootloader client have to make sure, that the bootloader can store the send data, by knowing the bootloaders buffer sizes and by observice Progress notifications.
 The bootloader should try to utillize the connection as much as possible and should send the data in packages that are at most MTU -3 in size.

 The bootloader will response with an ATT Write Response.
-The client can write additional data before the bootloader response to that write; as long as the underlying link layer can store the requests.

 The Bootloader must be in flash mode by executing the Start Flash procedure.